 In 2019 the Indian Government announced plans to privatise up to 25 airports across India.
-These airports are not the largest in India, but they each have
+These airports are not the largest in India, but they each have annual passenger numbers between 1 million and 1.5 million.

 Evaluate the possible benefits of privatisation for the consumer.